Your support team answers agronomy questions tied to data Zendesk can't see

 How to choose a developer in Saskatoon

 Choose a developer who treats support as data-connected, not generic ticketing.
 Ask how they'd surface a grower's trial and telemetry data inside the ticket, model agronomy support workflows, and protect sensitive grower information.
 A shop offering a re-skinned Zendesk clone misses the point, which is the data connection.
-Build it alongside a custom CRM for account history, custom software for the field-data layer, and business intelligence dashboards for support analytics.
+Build it alongside a custom CRM for account history, custom software for the field-data layer, and business intelligence (BI) dashboards for support analytics.

 - Tickets linked to grower trial, soil and telemetry data